rammurmu/runash-blog/about.md

 ### Purpose
 - <b>Why @runash exit ?</b><br>We're committed to building new ways to use physics reality experience

-- <b>Why can we solve this better than anyone else ?</b><br>we're solve real life daily basis real life problems for real buying and real shopping with real life buying and shipping experience
+- <b>Why can we solve this better than anyone else ?</b><br>we're solve real life daily basis real life problems for real selling and real shopping with real life buying and shipping experience

-- <b>Why does this problem need to be solved now ?</b><br>We're facing this problem in my real life when we starte my first offline retail store,
+- <b>Why does this problem need to be solved now ?</b><br>We're facing this problem in my real life when we started my first offline retail store,

 ### 🎯 Goal
 Our goal is growing naturally or organically, word-of-mouth, increasing live streaming content creation, new users, and retention.